Resilient-Labs/simple-api2-bootcamp/README.md

 # Fun Translations 📖

-Enter your text and select the language you want to translate it to, have fun translating!
+Just enter your text and select the language you want to translate it to, have fun translating!

 **Live Demo:** <a href="https://fun-translations-jenna-nguyen.netlify.app/">Demo</a>